AswiniThiru/neocortexapi/source/MySEProject/DrawDiagram/README.md

 **Usage**

-1. Input Form: Users fill out the input form with parameters required for generating the SDR diagram.
+1. Input Form: Users fill out the input form with parameters required for generating the SDR diagram either by selecting the `Set Default Values` button or by `Set Manual Values` button.

 2. Validation: Input fields are validated to ensure all required fields are filled.

 3. Generation of SDR Diagram: Upon successful validation, the SDR diagram is generated based on the provided parameters.

-4. Navigation: Users can navigate back to the home page or proceed to view the generated diagram.
+4. Navigation: Users can navigate back to the home page or proceed to next page to generate diagram.

 ## Output Page